 • Nuts and seeds: Almonds, sunflower seeds and walnuts.

-Although we can obtain B vitamins from food, dietary supplements are useful in cases of:
+Although we can obtain B vitamins from food, they are dietary supplements useful in certain cases when the body needs additional supportThey are particularly recommended in the following situations:

 Supplements such as